LafeLabs/picrust/README.md

 ## Web 1.0 Pages

 Choose a location, like a street, a creek, a pond or lake, lagoon, boardwalk, public library, truck stop etc.  Think of a domain name for that place that ends with something other than .com.
+Install a Web 1.0 page from the repository for that at [github.com/lafelabs/web](https://github.com/LafeLabs/web).
+Point that page to whatever PI CRUST servers are around.
+Share and enjoy.